 One immediate obstacle Coinbase will face in seeking to make NFTs mainstream is the high costs associated with minting and transferring tokens.
-Currently, many novice buyers attempt to acquire an NFT only to discover that the so-called gas costs (i.e. fees) required to register a transaction on the blockchain—where the vast majority of NFTs reside—can exceed the price of the NFT itself.
+Currently, many novice buyers attempt to acquire an NFT only to discover that the so-called gas costs (i.e. fees) required to register a transaction on the Ethereum blockchain—where the vast majority of NFTs reside—can exceed the price of the NFT itself.

 In order to overcome this problem, some NFT services are turning to so-called Layer 2 solutions, which involve using a separate, less expensive network that sits atop the Ethereum blockchain.
-Others are offering NFTs hosted on different blockchains, such as or where the gas fees are much cheaper.
+Others are offering NFTs hosted on different blockchains, such as Solana or Tezos where the gas fees are much cheaper.

 According to the spokesperson, Coinbase NFT will initially be tied to the Ethereum blockchain, meaning initial users re likely to encounter high fees.
 But she said this change as the product evolves.

 “We’re excited about layer 2 solutions and other ways to reduce fees and make NFTs more accessible.
 We plan to incorporate other blockchains in early 2022,” said the spokesperson.